-18.07 Trucking:
+14.06 Trucking:

-The Department will use the following factors in determining whether a DBE trucking company is performing a commercially useful function.
-The DBE must be responsible for the management and supervision of the entire trucking operation for which it is responsible on a particular contract, and there cannot be a contrived arrangement for the purpose of meeting DBE goals.
+In conformity with 49 CFR Part 26.55(d), the Department will use the following factors in determining whether a DBE trucking company is performing a commercially useful function.
+The DBE must be responsible for the management and supervision of the entire trucking operation for which it is responsible on a particular contract.